 Personal, Social and Health Education (PSHE)

 We provide children with a broad and balanced curriculum and teaching and learning takes place through whole class teaching, group work and individual learning.
 We prefer to be flexible and use whatever teaching method is most appropriate to that particular situation.
 We are constantly aware of the needs of each child and we do our best to ensure they receive the appropriate education.

 Children participate in activities that involve both co-operation and independent work.
 Our aim is to give them a balance between the many different ways that children learn – doing, observing, talking, listening, reading, recording, and reflecting.

-Each year the Principal, staff and governors develop a School Development Plan.
+Each year the Principal, staff and governors develop a School IDP.
 This includes areas of personal and academic skills the school wishes to further develop over the next school year, for both pupils and staff.

 The areas are identified through our self-evaluation of what we do and how the children are progressing.
 It also includes aspects decided by the government.
-The 2019/20 Development Plan works across both Egloskerry and Altarnun Primary schools (both of the Primary schools in our MAT).
+The 2020/21 IDP works across both Egloskerry and Altarnun Primary schools (both of the Primary schools in our MAT).

 Our self-evaluation includes:

 Audit visits from our School Improvement Partner (SIP)

 Ongoing auditing against our ‘School Evaluation Form’ (SEF)